Syu607/GSKSJTI_CGIP_LAB/README.md

 Open the Command Prompt and run the following command using pip install to install packages:

-pip install vpython opencv numpy pygame pyopengl random2
+pip install vpython opencv-python numpy pygame pyopengl random2